vtex-apps/place-components/docs/README.md

 The Place Components are three components (`PlaceDetails`, `AddressForm`, and `LocationForm`) that are meant to replace the [AddressForm](https://github.com/vtex/address-form) repository.

 The Place Components should always be rendered inside their wrapper orchestrator, called [AddressContext](https://github.com/vtex-apps/address-context).
+This orchestrator provides the address information and an API to alter it.

 For all the following components, you can run tests with `vtex test` from the root repository.

-To test internationalization, you can switch the locale information by adding the query string `?cultureInfo={locale}`, like `?cultureInfo=en`.
+To manually test internationalization, you can switch the locale information by adding the query string `?cultureInfo={locale}`, like `?cultureInfo=en`.
 More information in the [Locale Switcher repository](https://github.com/vtex-apps/locale-switcher).

-Country data is sorted according to [Figma designs](https://www.figma.com/file/umwHrHA8nifvQIPEN3DHpX/Onda-Store---Place-Components?node-id=0%3A1) for this project, more specifically, to the [spreadsheet](https://docs.google.com/spreadsheets/d/1_sbwzLlgzFPsddPRTq6kcpbMyoxgOBfb1T8YRQs3k7k/edit#gid=0) defining details about the fields.
-Also, the label of each field, which corresponds to the "fantasy name", is placed first.
+Country data is sorted according to [Figma designs](https://www.figma.com/file/umwHrHA8nifvQIPEN3DHpX/Onda-Store---Place-Components?node-id=0%3A1) for this project, more specifically, to the [spreadsheet](https://docs.google.com/spreadsheets/d/1_sbwzLlgzFPsddPRTq6kcpbMyoxgOBfb1T8YRQs3k7k/edit#gid=0) defining the mapping between the API names and the "fantasy" names.
+This fantasy name is explicitly set in the "label" property, and that one is always placed first.
+The fantasy name of the field determines the styling it receives.

 ## Place Details

-The Place Details component displays a summary of a place according to the address it receives from the wrapper orchestrator, and the description of the structure that receives as prop, that can be:
+The Place Details component displays a summary of a place according to the address it receives from the wrapper orchestrator, and the description of the structure that receives as prop.
+There are three variations of PlaceDetails according to the amount of information that needs to be shown in a particular scenario.
+Below you can see a description of them.

-- Minimal
+- **Extended**: complete address, with all information that's necessary for carriers and users to identify it.
-- Compact
+- **Compact**: displays details gathered through LocationForm or from its info.
-- Extended
+- **Minimal**: only the information that the user inputed in LocationInput or LocationSelect.

 ## Address Form